port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/ci-cd.md

 import DocCardList from '@theme/DocCardList';

-Port's CI/CD integrations make it easy to integrate Port with your CI/CD.

-By using our CI/CD integrations you can always keep your software catalog up to date by making updates directly from your CI/CD.
+By using Port's CI/CD integrations you can always keep your software catalog up to date by making updates directly from your CI/CD.

 In addition, you can use Port as a source-of-truth and use values saved in Port for configurations, variables and other programmatic resources for your CI/CD pipelines as they are running.